servirtium/README/README.md

 N starts as 0, and goes up depending on how many interactions there were in the conversation.

-<METHOD> is GET or POST (or any standard HTML or non stanard method name).
+<METHOD> is GET or POST (or any standard HTML or non standard method name).

 <PATH-FROM-ROOT> is the path without the domain & port. e.g. /card/addTo.doIt